Wondering if 2 days in Brussels are enough?

 Now that we’ve covered the basics, let’s dive into the sexy stuff!

-Brussels’ population is a bit more than 1 million, but in 2019, 10 times more people visited it.
-The city owes this enormous interest to an irresistible combination of gorgeous landmarks, high-quality food and beer, and a host of European institutions.
+Brussels is worth visiting for the irresistible combination of gorgeous landmarks, high-quality food and beer, and a host of European institutions.

 So, are 2 days in Brussels enough?